 Santa Fe (Taos – Santa Fe – 1.5 hours)

 A vibrant city that embodies everything you love about the southwest, Santa Fe feels like the place you want to snowbird and retire – no matter what age you are.
 The downtown is centered around Santa Fe Plaza, a hustling and bustling gathering spot for over 400 years where outdoor markets and festivals are regularly held here.
-There are guided tram tours or free walking tours of downtown that’ll give you an introduction to Native American art and culture, but definitely take some type of architectural, food, or art tour to familiarize yourself with the scene.
+There are guided tram tours and free walking groups downtown that’ll give you an introduction to Native American art and culture, but definitely take some type of architectural, food, or art tour to familiarize yourself with the scene.
 Don’t miss El Santuario Chimayo, a holy site that’s as beautiful as it is photogenic, and Meow Wolf, a truly unique attraction that’s best described as immersive art meets murder mystery meets escape room.